 When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.
 When you walk through the fire, you will not be burned; the flames will not set you ablaze.Isaiah 43:2

-Trusting God’s plan for my life isn’t easy when I realize that it will not go as smoothly as I would like.
-The New Testament is full of verses to encourage us through the pain and suffering.
+Trusting that God has a plan isn’t easy when I realize that it will not go as smoothly as I would like.
+The New Testament is full of verses to encourage us through pain and suffering.

-James tells us to count in Joy when we go through difficult times.
+James tells us to count on Joy when we go through difficult times.

 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.James 1:2-4

 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.Romans 8:18